Buying a house in Tasmania

 Understand the Defect Limit

-In Tasmania, contracts almost always include a defect limit:
+In Tasmania, property contracts almost always include a defect limit clause.

-💡 Tip: Always negotiate a defect limit of 1% or cap it at $10,000 to protect yourself.
-Anything higher can shift expensive repairs onto you.
+💡 Tip: Always try to negotiate a defect limit of 1%, or cap it at $10,000, to protect yourself.
+Anything higher can shift costly repairs and liability onto the buyer.

 Rust damage at steel post base found during Hobart building inspection